Cornell-MAE-UG/fa25-portfolio-arh258/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in math and science.
+Passionate about Track and eager to apply my knowledge in real-world applications.

 ---